 We want all throw blankets and pillows to be smelling fresh too!

-How to deep clean the laundry/utility room
+Checklist for deep cleaning the laundry/utility room

-Wipe down washer and dryer
+Wipe down the washer and dryer

 If you have a stackable washer and dryer set, you’re probably less likely to let things pile up on top of them.